jsivportfolio/Git/GitBash/GitBash.md

 GIT BASH
-- Mac comes with Git Bash pre-installed, buti if you're working on windows?
+- Mac comes with Git Bash pre-installed, but what if you're working on windows?

 1. Download link for GitBash: https://gitforwindows.org/
 2. Open installer > Yes > Run through the wizard > Agree to License > Click Next and Keep default options > Finish